2023 AGM Report

 Price Increases

-For longer journeys we would highly recommend looking at split-ticketing, splitting a journey into sections with separate tickets for each section.
+For longer journeys we would again highly recommend looking at split-ticketing, splitting a journey into sections with separate tickets for each section.
 As long as a train stops at the end of each section then multiple tickets for one journey can be used, and often the savings can be significant.
 Websites such as Split My Fare (https://www.splitmyfare.co.uk) will search for ticket combinations and all tickets can be bought in one transaction.

 Delay Repay